lindavy/Cmpe-283-Assignment2/README.md

 ```

 ## Edit CPUID.C and VMX.C Files
 Edit the CPUID and VMX Files with a leaf function for %eax=0x4FFFFFFF where information such as the number of exits and exit duration is returned.
 We printed this out to the kern.log file.

-This is a snippet of our CPUID.C file.

-## Rebuild Kernel

-## Reinsert the Kernel Modules
+After you've completed editting, rerun the make command from the previous step.
+If there are any syntax errors in your c files, it will be flagged when building the kernel.

 ## Install Virt-Manager
 Next you will need to install virt-manager to install a nested VM inside your current VM.
 Make sure hardware virtualization is also enabled for the outer VM.
 ```
 sudo apt-get install virt-manager
 ```
-Follow these [instructions!](https://www.tecmint.com/create-virtual-machines-in-kvm-using-virt-manager/) to create a VM via virt-manager.
+Follow these [instructions](https://www.tecmint.com/create-virtual-machines-in-kvm-using-virt-manager/) to create a VM via *virt-manager*.
 You will need to download an Ubuntu ISO image (in our case we used 20.04).

 ## Test CPUID.C & VMX.C Changes
 Use Ubuntu's CPUID package to force an exit for 0x4FFFFFFF.